aniljain1982/AutomationFramework/README.md

 Usages:
 1. Clone this repo
 2. Open Eclipse ide (add testNG plugin and use Java 11)
-3. Import as exiting maven project
+3. Import as existing maven project

 UI: https://www.saucedemo.com/
 1. Right click on “testng_saucedemo.xml” and Run as TestNG Suite